czbiohub-sf/CZB--Metadata-Standards/Platform_Standards/CZB Mass Spectrometry Data and Metadata Strategy.md

 ### **Data Processing and Metadata Standards**

 Raw proteomic data **MUST** be processed using [FragPipe](https://fragpipe.nesvilab.org/), given its compatibility with Bruker timsTOF and Thermo Orbitrap data in both DDA (Data-Dependent Acquisition) and DIA (Data-Independent Acquisition) modes.
 However, additional search engines **MAY** also be used.
-All file locations, spectral databases (including FASTA files), and workflows **MUST** be organized in a manner that they are easily placed into easily transmissible objects such as “[Big Data Bags](https://ieeexplore.ieee.org/document/7840618)”.
+All file locations, spectral databases (including FASTA files), and workflows **MUST** be organized in a manner that they can be placed into easily transmissible objects such as “[Big Data Bags](https://ieeexplore.ieee.org/document/7840618)”.
 Metabolomics data **MUST** be processed using [MS-DIAL](https://systemsomicslab.github.io/compms/msdial/main.html) with an in-house spectral library that is shared across Biohubs.
 Both proteomics and metabolomics datasets **MUST** undergo initial quality control using [CZB-MAP](https://github.com/czbiohub-sf/CZB-MAP) automated profiling.

 ### **Sample-Level Metadata Standards**